[Updated on 2018-06-14 to fix typos, add links, clarify some points]

 For example, there are no obvious shortcuts (yet) in learning languages; there is a lot of hype about frequency lists, mnemonics, memory palace (loci method), spaced repetition, and full immersion, etc. – yes, they may and will help, but the real language is alive and requires understanding of sentences and contexts + active listening and speaking + reading, and writing skills.

 None of these aforementioned techniques give you a tool to memorize and practice the language with a guarantee of success.
 If you are a serious practitioner of memorization techniques and doing it for a longer time – this gives you a bit of an edge in vocabulary memorization.
-But’s NOT gonna make your life easier when you need to ask question, or answer the phone in real.
-And I want to emphasize that I am not completely dismissing these learning methods.
+But it’s NOT gonna make your life easier when you need to ask question, or answer the phone in real life.
+And I really want to emphasize that I am not completely dismissing these learning methods.
 They are useful and I can even confirm that to certain extent they work (I used SuperMemo, Memrise, Anki to learn vocabulary; I also experimented with frequency lists and tried to play with memory palace).
 Most of the books that teach you how to quickly learn languages basically focus on… describing these few learning techniques!
 And funnily enough, to master these techniques f.ex. for mnemonics and memory palace you also need quite a bit of time first.
+No free lunch!

-Remember, a basic proficiency you are after will allow you to live in a new place, and act like a local – not only say ‘thank you’, or ‘one beer please’, but you need to call a person over the phone, that person speaking with a heavy accent, and speaking much faster than you and you will still want them to f.ex. register an account for you to get the basic utilities sorted for your flat… You know.. real-life scenario.
+Remember, a basic proficiency you are after will allow you to live in a new place, and act like a local – not only say ‘thank you’, or ‘one beer please’.
+For example, when you are settling down you really need to call a real person on the phone, that person often speaking with a heavy accent, and speaking much faster than you… and you will want them to f.ex. register an account for you to get the basic utilities sorted for your flat or a house… or you won’t be able to function!
+You know.. real-life scenario.
 That my friend, is basic proficiency we are after.

 Also, there is no set period after which you will acquire certain level of language proficiency.
-If you see a book where authors claims that s/he learnt certain language after 5 months of study – ask them to prove it by showing results of their proficiency test.
-You can study the language for 5 months, true, but you can’t “learn” the language.
-Such claims are simply insincere.
+If you see a book where authors claims that s/he learnt certain language after 2, 5 weeks/months of study – ask them to prove it by showing results of their proficiency test.
+You can study the language for a few months, true, but you can’t “learn” the language.
+Such claims are simply insincere (and yes, exceptions do ex exist; e.g. some military personnel learns 8h a day and can speak that foreign language much quicker, but… who is professionally active and has the time to just study like this?).
 And on a personal level – there is not a single day when I don’t question my proficiency in my second language, one that I have been learning for 25 years.
 I still suck at it.

 - listening (different accents and fast pace! no rewinds!)

-- reading (very tricky texts that require full comprehension and referencing other parts of text, or using subtleties that imply certain things and with lots of messages that must be read between the lines)
+- reading (very tricky texts that require full comprehension and referencing other parts of text, or relying on subtleties that imply certain things and with lots of messages that must be read between the lines; expect synonyms and homonyms, decoys and red herrings)

-- speaking (apart from a casual conversation you get a random topic and need to present on it)
+- speaking (apart from a casual conversation you get a random topic and need to present on it within e.g. 2-3 mins)

-- writing (you have to make an argument, defend you opinion, etc.)
+- writing (you have to write a quick essay, make an argument, defend you opinion, etc.)

 There are only a few ways to learn languages quickly that I know of:

-- be born in a place where this is a norm:
+- be born in a place where polyglots are a norm:

 - Switzerland (German, French, English)